aminrj/aminrj.github.io/_posts/2026-02-24-owasp-agentic-top-10-in-practice.md

 ---

-## Attack Pattern 1: Tool Poisoning
+## Attack pattern 1: tool poisoning

 In April 2025, [Invariant Labs published](https://github.com/invariantlabs-ai/mcp-injection-experiments) the first documented demonstration of MCP tool poisoning.
 The finding: an attacker who controls an MCP server can embed arbitrary